Spring 2022 Registration Dates

 |4||Continuing students in Good Standing with 30-49.5 units*||Thursday, November 18, 2021|

 |5||Continuing students in Good Standing with 12-29.5 units and Jump Start||Friday, November 19, 2021|

 |6||Continuing students in Good Standing with fewer than 12 YCCD degree applicable units and first time students who are fully matriculated||Monday, November 22, 2021|

 Remaining Registration Dates

-Dual Enrollment Registration– High school students who have completed the EIGHTH grade, submitted an admission application and a High School Recommendation form, and have written permission from a parent or guardian then those high school designees may register on Monday, May 24, 2021.
+Dual Enrollment Registration– High school students who have completed the EIGHTH grade, submitted an admission application and a High School Recommendation form, may register on Monday, December 6, 2021.

 Attend First Day of Class: Make sure to attend the first day of class in order to avoid being dropped!
 Information and expectations presented in the first class meeting are critical to successfully participate in each class.
 If the class has a Wait List, students enrolled in that class who do not attend the first day may be dropped.

 Do Not Assume Instructors Will Automatically Drop You: Although you may be dropped for non-attendance, ultimately students Are responsible for dropping themselves to qualify for a fee refund and avoid F grades.